-The strong subsurface scattering signals in desert regions leave a strong imprint on the histogram of R shown in Fig. 9, with a significant portion of the ASCAT pixels (21.05%)having R values smaller than zero.
-To mask these erroneous ASCAT retrievals one can apply different thresholds to the three global indicator maps shown in Fig. 5.
+The strong subsurface scattering signals in desert regions leave a strong imprint on the histogram of R shown in Fig. 10, with a significant portion of the ASCAT pixels (21.05%) having R values smaller than 0.
+To mask these erroneous ASCAT retrievals one can apply different thresholds to the three global indicator maps shown in Fig. 6.
 The choice of the three thresholds is a trade-off between masking valid ASCAT pixels and missing erroneous ASCAT retrievals while taking the uncertainties of the three indicators themselves into account.
-Fig. 9 shows the resulting R histograms when applying static masks created with the same noise thresholds as used above (0.1 for \mathcal{P}{ano} and \mathcal{P}{sub} , and 0.005 m2 m-2 for S{sub}).
+Fig. 10 shows the resulting R histograms when applying static masks created with the same noise thresholds as used above (0.1 for \mathcal{P}{ano} and \mathcal{P}{sub} and 0.005 $m^2 \cdot m^{-2}$ for \mathcal{S}{sub}).
 One can see that \mathcal{P}{sub} and \mathcal{S}{sub} are both able to mask strong subsurface scattering signals (large negative R values) but largely fail to capture weaker ones (small negative R values).
 On the other hand, \mathcal{P}{ano} removes all pixels with negative R values.
 This, however, comes at the expense of masking also many regions where ASCAT retrievals are of good quality during the wet season, such as in the Sahel zone or in southern Africa.
 In these regions, a better solution is to mask ASCAT retrievals affected by subsurface scattering only during the dry season while retaining the retrievals from the wetter parts of the year.
 Therefore, we constructed monthly subsurface scattering masks by applying the threshold of 0.1 to monthly \mathcal{P}{ano} values and masking only pixels permanently when this threshold is exceeded for more than nine months.
-When recomputing R values after masking one finds that some negative R values persist, but this drawback is more than compensated for by the fact that both the number of pixels and their correlation increase significantly (compare the red to the green and blue lines in Fig. 5).
+When recomputing R values after masking one finds that some negative R values persist, but this drawback is more than compensated for by the fact that both the number of pixels and their correlation increase significantly (compare the red to the green and blue lines in Fig. 6).
+Given this definition of the subsurface scattering mask, 11.2% of the land surface area remains consistently masked due to subsurface scattering.
+This proportion is only slightly smaller than the 11.5% covered by the dense vegetation mask employed in this study (see Section III-A).